-Do you need something to cover up your window for privacy or decoration without a long drape?
+Do you need something to cover up your window for privacy or decoration but a drape just won’t work?
 Drapes don’t fit every window and if you have kids or pets, they can get dirty.
-Roman shades are a more compact way to cover/dress up your windows.
+Roman shades are a more compact way to cover and dress up your windows.

 I learned this after searching endlessly for 7 roman shades in one room (which adds up).
 The least expensive way to get custom roman shades is to find a seller that will allow you to send in your own fabric.
 Sellers will quote a price based on width and length measurements.